ivodeliefde/masterThesis/README.md

 ## Goal
 This thesis aims to explore to what extent the semantic web can add usefull functionality to Sensor Observation Services.
 The focus lies on three functionalities: discovery of sensor data sources, integration of sensor data and aggregation of sensor data.
 The goal is to create two automated processes:

-1. Generate linked data from metadata inside a SOS and publish it in a SPARQL endpoint <Enter>
+1. Generate linked data from metadata inside a SOS and publish it in a SPARQL endpoint

 2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request.

 ## Methods